Skip to content

 Modified Griess test.
 The Walker reaction transferred onto desensitised photographic paper, with acetic acid vapour activation.
 A pink to orange pattern develops around the bullet hole, mirroring propellant-particle distribution on the target.
 Current screening standard for nitrite particles, used alongside test-fire panels in range-of-firing work.

 Sodium rhodizonate test.
 Sodium rhodizonate in tartrate buffer gives a pink complex with lead.
 Acidifying with dilute HCl converts the lead complex to a stable blue-violet, discriminating Pb from Ba and Sr (which also pink).
-The sequence pink, then HCl, then blue-violet is a recurring NTA MCQ pattern.
+The sequence pink, then HCl, then blue-violet is what makes the test selective for lead in the GSR context.

 Tetramethylbenzidine (TMB) variant.
 A safer chromogen that replaced benzidine in peroxidase screens.
 Sometimes used as a lead-styphnate adjunct.
 Less common in Indian SFSL kits than Griess plus rhodizonate, but worth recognising.